Quick Navigation

 Emerging trends

 Hybrid cloud systems are gaining traction as smart cities look for ways to balance security needs and scalability.
 These systems mix public and private cloud setups to give cities the power to keep sensitive data secure while benefiting from the flexibility of the public cloud.
-Currently, hybrid clouds represent a growing share in city infrastructure technology as municipalities handle expanding amounts of data.
+Currently, hybrid clouds represent a growing share of city infrastructure technology as municipalities handle expanding amounts of data.

 Another key trend is the rise of 5G and edge computing technologies.
 These allow data to be processed closer to where it is generated, reducing delays and enabling faster city responses.
 Over 40% of smart city projects are expected to leverage these technologies soon, which will improve services such as emergency response and urban monitoring by delivering timely information.